neozhaoliang/Hyperbolic-Honeycombs/README.md

 <img src="https://user-images.githubusercontent.com/23307174/137573698-507e1abc-bb23-4a9c-b5ac-0a4bb12e6527.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/23307174/137573695-eb58bf45-dbac-499e-a04e-c74a967f0a42.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/23307174/137573687-7cdfa82c-6129-4599-bc61-ec98f0c838d2.png" width="30%"></img>

 The level 2 case, shown in the rightmost image, appears less attractive.
-However, it can be observed that each cell, represented by a triangle, intersects the ideal boundary at an arc.
-These arcs collectively fill the entire boundary.
-This concept can also be extended to three-dimensional and four-dimensional spaces.
-If the group has level 2, each cell in the honeycomb will intersect the boundary at a disk or sphere, and these disks or spheres pack the entire boundary.
+However, it can be observed that each cell, which is an unbounded triangle, intersects the ideal boundary at an arc.
+All these arcs pack the entire boundary circle.
+This phenomena generalizes to three and four-dimensional spaces.
+If the group has level 2, each cell in the honeycomb will intersect the boundary at a disk or sphere, and these disks/spheres pack the entire boundary.

 ## 3D hyperbolic honeycombs (rank = 4, level = 1, 2)